Antonyeaster/brick-connect-react/README.md

 * Have a search bar enabling the user to search for posts or other users.
 * Have profile information for the user to fill out an optional bio about themselves.
 * Connect seamlessly with the Brick Connect API back end.
-* Give registered users full access to the site, enabling them to create posts, comment on posts, like posts, like comments, favourite posts, and edit all previously listed.
+* Give registered users full access to the site, enabling them to create posts, comment on posts, like posts, like comments, favourite posts, receiving notifications and edit all previously listed.
 * Giving all users the chance to gain inspiration by being able to view all posts even when unregistered

 <hr>